LukeNewsham/lukeNewsham/project2/README.md

 An application which allows users to 'create, read, update and delete' data from a company directory MySql database.
 The data includes employees, departments and office locations.

-This project was created as 'Project 2' for IT Career Switch.
-I was given a pre-made database and asked to create a user-friendly application which would allow a user to create, read, update and delete data while protecting the integrity of the database.

-This project took around 4 weeks and allowed me to solidify my full stack knowledge in a real-life project.
+This project was created for project 2 from IT Career Switch.
+A more rigorous reply to this specification was required as a user requirements document was needed to be prepared which, when signed off, triggers the release of SQL allowing to develop a “mobile first” application to maintain a company personnel database (MySQL).
+Sign-off is only achieved upon the student supplying an independently witnessed document providing confirmation of the system’s ability to perform error-free.

 ## Tech Stack